ljonesdesign/161-recitations/docs/02-commandline.md

 Index of /~lblakej
 ```

-There is nothing at opal main page: <https://opal.ils.unc.edu/>

-You will just see a blank browser window.
+There is nothing at the opal main page: <https://opal.ils.unc.edu/>; you will just see a blank browser window.

 ## Learning Objectives